microsoft/nanotune/docs/overview/index.rst

 state assessment by supervised machine learning.
 In a very simplified way, the implemented dot-tuning sequence can be thought of as a for-loop with a couple of if-statements which hard code the tuning logic.
-Being based on QCoDeS, Nanotune extends the data acquisition software by adding  automated tuning procedures which use machine learning models implemented in scikit-learn or tensorflow.
+Being based on QCoDeS, nanotune extends the data acquisition software by adding  automated tuning procedures which use machine learning models implemented in scikit-learn.
 For successful autonomous tuning, only the following, minimal input is required:

 - bonding scheme/routing, i.e. which DAC channel corresponds to which gate,